 Is my website mobile-friendly?

 If the question “Is my website mobile-friendly?” is on your mind, you can get an answer right now.
-Checking whether your website has mobile-friendly look and functionality is easy.
+Checking whether your website has a mobile-friendly look and functionality is easy.
 Google has made a mobile-friendly web-based tool that enables you to paste an URL address or code of a page and see how easy a visitor can use your page on a mobile device.

-All you need to do is to insert a selected URL and click on the TEST URL button.
+All you need to do is to insert a selected URL and click on the Test URL button.

 Google’s test will then analyze the code of your website and display a result.
 Google will even list down the issues that affect the mobile-friendly look of your page and suggest solutions on how to fix it as well.